 No, this isn't currently possible in Nova Launcher.

-As long as your phone is running Android 7.0 or above, you can set different home and lock screen wallpapers in Nova Settings.
+As long as your phone is running Android 7.0 or above, you can set different home and lock screen wallpapers when setting your wallpaper.

 Yes.
 Drag one icon on top of another to create a folder on the home screen.
 Alternatively, you can drag folders directly out of the app drawer.

 Persistent weather options are considered "unsupported" due to limitations on Google's end.
 As a result, this option is found in the Labs menu of Nova Launcher.

 To enable the Labs menu, open Nova settings and hold the volume down button.
 After a short amount of time, the Labs menu will appear.

 To increase the chances of weather working properly, your phone will need to be running Android 6.0 or above.
 This still doesn't guarantee that the feature will work, but it helps.

 You can enable weather by heading in the Labs menu and ticking the "Allow weather" box.